fbpx

 If the defendant fails to defend the action, this service affidavit is necessary to obtain the default judgment from the claimant.

-The defendant prepares and delivers a defensive claim on the claimant, and together with evidence of delivery, files a copy with the court.
+The defendant prepares and delivers a defensive claim on the claimant.
+Together, with evidence of delivery, files a copy with the court.

 The defendant may make a counter-claim against the claimant, cross-claim against a co-defendant, or make a claim against a non-party against a third party.

-Where a defendant fails to deliver a defense statement within the prescribed time, depending on the type of claim, the default judgment may be obtained by the court registrar or a judge.
+Where a defendant fails to deliver a defense statement within the prescribed time, depending on the type of claim, the default judgment may obtain by the court registrar or a judge.

 If the parties wish to obtain evidence through the discovery process, they must agree on a discovery plan.

-The parties are expected to provide an affidavit to all other parties listing all relevant documents in the authority, possession or control of the party.
-At the request of a party, copies of the documents must be made available.
+The parties expect to provide an affidavit to all other parties listing all relevant documents in the authority, possession or control of the party.
+At the request of a party, copies of the documents must be available.

-A party can serve on an opponent a notice of examination suggesting a time and place where the party is required to answer questions under oath.
-The exam is recorded and transcribed where requested.
+A party can serve on an opponent a notice of examination suggesting a time and place where the party needs to answer questions under oath.
+The exam records and transcribes upon request.

-Typically, for research, only parties can be investigated.
-The maximum time period for discovery to be investigated by each group is 7 hours.
+Typically, for research, only parties can investigate.
+The maximum time period for discovery to investigate by each group is 7 hours.

 By serving and/ or filing the record of the court, each party can set the case for jury.
 A record of the trial includes the copy of all trial pleadings and orders.